sdc-china/IDA-doc/_posts/2018-10-01-administration-users-management.md

    	![][administrator_active_user]{:width="100%"}

 ## Remove a User
-  1. Click the **Edit** icon on the right of the user you want to remove.
+  1. Click the **Remove** icon on the right of the user you want to remove.

      ![][administrator_remove_user]{:width="70%"}